goldironhack/2017-Purdue-UNAL-IronHack-Tutorials/README.md

 **[Bootstrap](http://getbootstrap.com/)** -- Offical website for Bootstrap<br>
 **[Sample Project](session1/html&css)** -- Simple project fot HTML and CSS<br>

-Quiz “HTML&CSS” for week 1: We strongly recommend that you take your Quiz that is available on our [platform](http://www.ironhacks.com) (sign-in to your contest).<br>
+Quiz “HTML&CSS” for week 1: We strongly recommend that you take your [Quiz](http://www.ironhacks.com/quizzes) that is available on our platform. (sign-in to your contest).<br>

 ### Github